 If you haven't gotten your year-end appeal out the door yet, be sure to take a few minutes right now and read this post.

-Instead of things to do, you'll find three things you don't want to do.
+to do, you'll find three things you don't want to do.

 DON'T EDUCATE YOUR DONORS IN YOUR YEAR-END APPEAL